Eurasian harvest mouse: Conservation

 Due to their habitat, in Japan harvest mice are threatened by a number of anthropogenic effects such as farming, pesticide use, crop rotation, habitat destruction, fragmentation, and wetland draining.
 Grasslands in that country are rapidly decreasing in area, and are also becoming increasingly fragmented.

 The first survey of the harvest mouse in Britain was conducted by the Mammal Society in the 1970s, and later followed up by the National Harvest Mouse survey in the late 1990s.
 These surveys indicated that harvest mouse nests were on a decline with 85% of the suitable habitat no longer available for the mice.

 As of 2019 the harvest mouse is protected under the 1981 Wildlife and Countryside Act of 1981 and the UK Post-2010 Biodiversity Framework: Implementation Plan.
+In the UK, several active projects aim to save the harvest mouse, with some released in Ealing in 2024 and Cheshire between 2002 and 2004, and in 2025 a project in Devon led by two 13-year old girls.